 Billy is a North American species.
 The eyesight of a hawk/buzzard is around 8 times better than a human’s which enables him to catch and hunt his prey so successfully in the wild.

 Snowy Owls are able withstand temperatures as low as -50° C which is why they are so happy in snowy climates in the Artic circles where they originate .
 Snowy owls are also predominantly a day time hunting owl.

 Kate – Peregrine Falcon

 The peregrine falcon is a another native to Britain and they are the fastest animal on the planet .
 Kate is a rescue bird, she was found as a chick drowning in a canal, and she was rescued and brought to Swinton where she has grown up since.

 A native to Europe and Asia the European Eagle Owl is the largest of all the Owl species they are capable of taking prey the size of foxes and small deer in the wild.
 We are hoping to breed from these birds, however Rosie is only a youngster so it will be a year or two before she reaches sexual maturity.

-The Parkland is bursting into bloom, so it’s the perfect time for a spring break.
-Enjoy walks through the daffodils, azaleas and rhododendrons, revitalising treatments in the spa and fine food in our restaurant and cookery school, with home-grown asparagus to look forward to in May.
-See our Special Offers page for seasonal offers
+The Parkland is in full bloom, so it’s the perfect time for an early summer break.
+Enjoy walks through azaleas and rhododendrons, revitalising treatments in the spa and fine food in our restaurant and cookery school, with the first home-grown young vegetables on the menu.
+Try our Temple to Turret break, or see our Special Offers page for seasonal offers.

 Experience the glamorous aristocratic house parties of days gone by at our Downton at Swinton weekends in March and October, hosted by Lord and Lady Masham.
 Please see our Accommodation Packages for more details.